victorian-socialists/civicrm-stripe/docs/faqs.md

 To mitigate this the Stripe extension tracks and records all paymentIntents created through CiviCRM and manages them using a scheduled job `Job.process_stripe`.

-The defaults for this are to cancel uncaptured payments after 24 hours and clear out old records (from the CiviCRM database) after three months.
+The defaults for this are to cancel uncaptured payments after 1 hour and clear out old records (from the CiviCRM database) after three months.

 ## Payment Metadata